Ceelog/phpdoc-zh/src/book/dom.md

 This function inserts a new node right before the reference node.
 If you plan to do further modifications on the appended child you must use the returned node.

+When using an existing node it will be moved.

 ### 参数